This post may contain affiliate links. Please read our disclosure policy.

 - 2 tablespoons butter

-- 8 ounces baby bella mushrooms, halved or quartered
+- 8 ounces baby bella mushrooms halved or quartered

-- 14-ounce bag (~ 2 cups) pearl onions
+- 14- ounce bag ~ 2 cups pearl onions

-- 3 stalks celery, cut into 1-inch pieces
+- 3 stalks celery cut into 1-inch pieces

-- 4 large carrots, cut into 1-inch pieces
+- 4 large carrots cut into 1-inch pieces

-- ½ cup pepperoncini, thinly sliced (mild)
+- ½ cup pepperoncini thinly sliced (mild)

-- 1 tablespoon EACH: tomato paste and sugar
+- 1 tablespoon tomato paste

-- 1 (1-ounce) packet ranch seasoning mix*
+- 1 ounce packet ranch seasoning mix or homemade

-- 2 tablespoons: Worcestershire sauce
+- 2 tablespoons Worcestershire sauce

-- 2-3 tablespoons cornstarch*
+- 2-3 tablespoons cornstarch or more

-- 1¼-1½ cup low sodium beef broth*
+- 1¼-1½ cup low sodium beef broth see notes

-- 3 cloves garlic, minced
+- 3 cloves garlic minced

 Instructions